PaPeK/animateSwarm/README.md

 ### Required python packages

-The code runs in the anaconda environment specified in `environment.yml` (generated from a working environment.... might not be minimal-version) which can be created from the projects root directory via
+The code runs in the anaconda environment specified in `environment.yml` which can be created from the projects root directory via
 ```shell
 conda env create -f environment.yml
 ```